FelixvdDonk/QtQuick2DPlot/README.md

 # QtQuickPlotScene

+This is a fork from the original QtQuickPlotscene

 QtQuickPlotScene is a collection of QtQuick items for data visualization in Qt6.

 > **_NOTE:_** This project is a work-in-progress continuation of [QmlPlotting](https://github.com/pwuertz/qmlplotting).
 Some functionality is still missing and requires porting from Qt5 to Qt6.